rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-generic-oidc.md

 1. Complete the **Configure an OIDC account** form.
 For help with filling the form, see the [configuration reference](#configuration-reference).
 1. Click **Enable**.

-   Rancher redirects you to the IdP login page.
-Enter credentials that authenticate with you IdP to validate your Rancher Keycloak configuration.
+   Rancher will redirect you to the IdP login page.
+Enter your IdP credentials to validate your Rancher Keycloak configuration.

    :::note